rcaelers/workrave-website/content/en/docs/menus/_index.md

 #### Reading mode

 Workrave has a special mode for reading.
-During reading, you usually do not use the keyboard and mouse.
+While reading, you usually do not use the keyboard and mouse.
-Therefore, Workrave will assume you are not using the computer and will not ask you to take breaks.
+Therefore, Workrave would normally not ask you to take breaks.
 When the reading mode is active, Workrave will also remind you to take breaks while reading.
 More [information](reading-mode).